 Is It Worth Getting A Pop Filter?

-Pop filters can eliminate issues on low and high ends.
-This makes it easier to record, resulting in audition tapes, demos, and other types of audio that sound better.
+Pop filters can eliminate issues on the low and high ends.
+This makes recording easier and results in better-sounding audition tapes, demos, and other types of audio.

 Voice actors differ as to whether pop filters are good or not.
 If you don’t know whether you should get one or not, create some test audio recordings with and without a pop filter, then see which one you prefer.